A prompt picker is included with the free Spring Writing Prompts Download!

 - Write about the perfect spring day.
 Include details about the weather, where you would go, and what you would do.

-- Write a story about what would happen if the Easter Bunny overslept.
+- (Here’s one of our narrative writing topics) Write a story about what would happen if the Easter Bunny overslept.

-- Create a top 10 list of favorite spring activities.
+- (To get your students’ creativity flowing) Create a top 10 list of favorite spring activities.
 Your favorite activity should be #1.

 - Would you rather spend a spring day hiking in the woods or planting a garden?
 Why?